rax-maas/ceres/README.md

 - `cpu_idle,deployment=prod,host=h-1,os=linux`
 - `cpu_idle,deployment=prod,host=h-4,os=linux`

-The second goal of the query is achieved by iterating over each series-set and querying the data table by tenant, series-set, and the requested time-range.
+The second step of the query is achieved by iterating over each series-set and querying the data table by tenant, series-set, and the requested time-range.
 Continuing the example, those rows from `data_raw` would be:

 | tenant | series\_set | ts | value |
 | :--- | :--- | :--- | :--- |